czantoine/Auto-Install-Guacamole/README.md

 # Auto-Install-Guacamole

-Automation of the installation of Guacamole + Nging Reverse Proxy + SSL
+Automation of the installation of Guacamole + Nginx Reverse Proxy + SSL

 ## Installation